Rep. Scalise returned to the House floor for the first time since he was shot in June

-WASHINGTON — Rep. Steve Scalise, the third-ranking Republican in the House, returned to the chamber floor Thursday for the first time since he was shot three months ago on a baseball field in Virginia, earning an enthusiastic and emotional standing ovation from his colleagues.
+WASHINGTON — Rep. Steve Scalise, gravely wounded when a gunman opened fire on a congressional baseball practice three months ago, returned to the House on Thursday for the first time since the shooting, earning an emotional standing ovation from his colleagues.

-And when Scalise, the House Majority Whip who was gravely wounded in June when a gunman opened fire on members of the Republican congressional baseball team as they were practicing, arrived at the podium to talk, he opened his heartfelt speech with a joyful message.

-“You have no idea how great this feels to be back at work at the 'People’s House',” he said, prompting another of multiple rounds of applause and standing ovations.
+“You have no idea how great this feels to be back at work at the 'People’s House,'” he said to several rounds of enthusiastic applause.

 “As you can imagine, these last three-and-a-half months have been pretty challenging,” he said.
 “But if you look at the outpouring of love, of warmth, of prayer, my gosh, Jennifer and I have been overwhelmed,” he added, referring to his wife.

-Scalise, a Louisiana Republican, thanked his colleagues, the U.S. Capitol Police, the security detail he’d had the day of the shooting — and God.
+Scalise, from Louisiana and the third-ranking Republican in the House, was shot June 14 when a gunman opened fire on the party's congressional baseball team as they were practicing in Virginia.
+On Thursday, he thanked his colleagues, the U.S. Capitol Police, the security detail he had the day of the shooting — and God.

 “When I was laying out there on that ball field,” Scalise said, “I just started to pray.”